wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 After completing the stages, the core will then set a flag in the work-stealing buffers to indicate that the operation has succeeded, and then release the global lock.

+If the core fails to acquire the lock, it will then become a follower core, which would wait for the request it put into the work-stealing buffer to be handled by another leader core.
+In the meantime, the follower core will continue to process requests in order to keep the system busy and minimize cycle wastage.
+The follower cores will also periodically check the flags in the work-stealing buffer.
+A follower core will respond to the client after a request has been completed by the leader core.